Farmed Animals: How Factory Farming Affects Different Species

 What Are The Ethical Issues With Factory Farming?

-Factory farming prioritizes maximizing agricultural output at the expense of animal welfare, environmental impacts, workers’ rights, and risks to human health.
+Factory farming prioritizes maximizing agricultural output at the expense of animal welfare and other concerns, such as environmental impacts, workers’ safety, and public health risks.
 Despite some attempts to address these concerns, the industrial agriculture sector resists implementing measures that could increase operating costs or reduce potential sales.
 The result is an unsustainable industry that perpetuates widespread animal suffering, extensive land and water usage, unsafe labor practices, and pollution from greenhouse gases and industrial waste.

 Which Laws Protect Farmed Animals?